 Refried Soy Beans:

-- 1 can Eden black soy beans 15 ounces
+- 15 ounces Eden black soy beans or additional beef

 - 1 tablespoon olive oil extra virgin